What You Didn’t Know About Diamond Blades in 2019

 What Are Diamond Blades?

 Despite the name, the blades are not made fully of diamonds.
 They are made of powdered metal laid over a core of steel that has been mixed with diamond crystals.
 These aren’t the type of diamonds you’d find in jewellery, they are synthetic diamonds made with a high-temperature, high-pressure synthesis process.
+The concentration and quality of the diamonds within each segment has a vital role on the way the tool performs.

 This diamond material allows for the highest efficiency while cutting materials.
 The final result is more than just another tool.
 It is an investment in the quality of every single job that you work on.